programminghistorian/ph-submissions/lessons/crowdsourced-data-normalization-with-pandas.md

 ```

 ## Conclusion
 The process of normalizaing your data is rarely straightforward.
-In their piece, ["Against Cleaning"](http://curatingmenus.org/articles/against-cleaning/), authors Katie Rawson and Trevor Muñoz discuss what makes "cleaning" the NYPL menu datasets difficult.
-For instance, there were changes in spelling of different foods over time as well as various ways dishes and drinks were referenced, to properly reflect their period.
-To "clean" that data, to normalize it, essentially would diminish the historical context.
-In addition, as the authors discovered, it proved complex to distinguish "which variants in the names of dishes revealed new information (they) should account for in (their) own data, and which variants were simply accidents of transcription or typesetting."
-Methods typically employed to clean one's data no longer applied.
+In ["Against Cleaning"](http://curatingmenus.org/articles/against-cleaning/), authors Katie Rawson and Trevor Muñoz discuss what makes “cleaning” the NYPL menu datasets difficult.
+For example, there were changes in spelling of different foods over time as well as differences in how dishes and drinks were referenced, to properly reflect their period.
+To “clean” that data - to normalize it - would diminish the historical value.
+In addition, as the authors discovered, it proved complex to distinguish “which variants in the names of dishes revealed new information (they) should account for in (their) own data, and which variants were simply accidents of transcription or typesetting.”
+Methods typically used to clean data were no longer sufficient.

-While collecting data through crowdsourced means can be a highly efficient tactic, normalizaing humanities data can be a complicated task.
-In the case of Rawson and Muñoz, they found that even the concept of "data cleaning" no longer was accurate and the process could not be completed using the "usual" methods.
+Collecting data through crowdsourced means can be highly efficient, but normalizaing humanities data can be complicated.
+Rawson and Muñoz found that the concept of “data cleaning” was no longer accurate and the process could not be completed using the “usual” methods.
 Humanities data is unique.
 It is diverse.
 It is complex.
-And, in many cases, historical context is vital.
-While many techniques for normalization, or even transcribing, can be carried out programmatically, computers are unable to provide or interpret the unique situations with ease.
-As discussed by Rawson and Muñoz, variability is not always a bad thing; it does not constitute as inherently "messy" but rather a diversity that should be preserved.
-Variability will be encountered, especially when data is crowdsourced.
-However, it is ultimately up to you to determine whether common normalization practices are appropriate for your dataset as well as for the research questions you aim to explore.
+And, in many cases, historical detail is vital.
+Many techniques for normalization can be carried out programmatically but computers are unable to interpret unique situations with ease.
+As noted by Rawson and Muñoz, variability is not always a bad thing; it is not a mess that requires order above all else - it is a complex diversity that needs to be preserved.
+Data variability cannot be avoided when data is crowdsourced.
+Ultimately, it is up to you to determine whether common normalization practices are appropriate for your data as well as for your research questions.

 ## Lesson Inspiration
 This tutorial was inspired by a project performed by the author as a graduate student in 2018 at the University of Illinois' School of Information Sciences.
 The author, partnered with peers Daria Orlowska and Yuerong Hu, explored different ways of normalizing all four of the NYPL Historical Menus datasets.
 This tutorial expands on that project and further discusses crowdsourcing techniques.